About Lee County

 • Probate matters, including wills, estates, and guardianships, are processed through the Circuit Clerk's Probate Division.

-The Lee County Circuit Clerk maintains court records and serves as the custodian of case files, dockets, and judgments.
+Lee County Circuit Clerk maintains court records and is the custodian of case files, dockets, and judgments.
 Court records in Arkansas are public under Arkansas Constitution Article 2, Section 9, and Arkansas Code Annotated § 16-13-302, with limited exceptions for sealed records, juvenile cases, and certain family court matters.
 Case searches can be conducted in person at the Circuit Clerk's office during business hours, typically Monday through Friday, 8:00 AM to 4:30 PM.

 Lee County also has a Local District Court for small claims and traffic matters.
 The Marianna Municipal Court handles city ordinance violations and traffic citations within city limits.
-For marriage licenses, the Lee County County Clerk issues licenses and maintains marriage records.
+For marriage licenses, Lee County Clerk issues licenses and maintains marriage records.

 Property & Public Records